asyncapi/generator/docs/template-development.md

 ```
 ## 2. `package.json` file

-Before the generation process runs, the generator installs the template into its dependencies.
+Before the generation process begins, the generator installs the template into its dependencies.
 A `package.json` is necessary to identify the template name.

 The following block shows an example `package.json` file that points to the [React Render Engine](react-render-engine.md) and necessary dependencies: